thiago-a-souza/MongoDB/06-Data Modeling.md

 ### One-to-Many

-There's no single solution to address this relationship, so they can be divided into three categories: one-to-few, one-to-many, and one-to-millions.
+There's no single solution to address this relationship, so they can be divided into three categories: one-to-few, one-to-many, and one-to-squillions.

 - **One-to-Few:** if the relationship has only a few documents or items, it's fine embedding into an array, and it would allow the application to retrieve all data at once.